syncfusion-content/asp.net-core-docs/aspnet-core/Grid/Cell.md

 ## Displaying HTML content

-This will helps you to show actual HTML value in grid content and header.
-To disable HTML code, set `disable-html-encode` property of `columns` as true.
+This will help you to show the actual HTML value in Grid content and header.
+To disable HTML code, set the `disable-html-encode` property of `columns` as true.

 The following code example describes the above behavior.